thosgood/this-weeks-finds/markdown/201-250/week212.md

 week212

-As you may know, theoretical particle physics is highly enamored of
-\"supersymmetry\" these days.
-This is not because there\'s a shred of experimental evidence for it - there\'s not - but just because it\'s such a cool idea from a mathematical point of view.
-Mathematicians should have gotten this idea and run with it first, but physicists did - and maybe it\'s turned them into mathematicians.
+As you may know, theoretical particle physics is highly enamored of "supersymmetry" these days.
+This is not because there's a shred of experimental evidence for it - there's not - but just because it's such a cool idea from a mathematical point of view.
+Mathematicians should have gotten this idea and run with it first, but physicists did - and maybe it's turned them into mathematicians.

 The unarguable central core of this idea is that everything is made of bosons and fermions.
-In the Standard Model, most bosons are \"force carriers\", like photons, which carry the electromagnetic force.
+In the Standard Model, most bosons are "force carriers", like photons, which carry the electromagnetic force.
-Fermions are more like what we\'d normally call \"matter\": leptons and quarks, for example.
-The one big exception is the Higgs boson, which gives elementary particles their mass and\... umm\... hasn\'t been seen yet!
+Fermions are more like what we'd normally call "matter": leptons and quarks, for example.
+The one big exception is the Higgs boson, which gives elementary particles their mass and... umm... hasn't been seen yet!

 But, at a more fundamental level, the really important thing is that